funnelback/custom-gatherer-csv/README.md

 Custom gatherer for use with a custom collection for download of csv/tsv files.

+Add URLs for CSV to fetch to collection.cfg.start.urls file.
+Format is 1 URL per line.
+Each URL is fetched and the CSV is processed using the set of options defined.
+Note: only 1 set of csv options is supported so the same settings will be applied to all the CSV files downloaded.

 Supports the following collection.cfg settings:

 Collection.cfg options: